Hermit-commits-code/QuickTaskCreator/README.md

 ## Slack App Directory Readiness

-- All slash commands and URLs are listed in `slack-manifest.json`
+- All slash commands and URLs are listed in `slack-manifest.json` and kept up to date.
-- Required OAuth scopes: `commands`, `chat:write`, `users:read`, `channels:read`, `groups:read`, `im:read`, `mpim:read`
+- Required OAuth scopes: `commands`, `chat:write`, `users:read`, `channels:read`, `groups:read`, `im:read`, `mpim:read`.
-- Privacy and data deletion endpoints implemented and documented
+- Privacy and data deletion endpoints implemented and documented.
-- Professional onboarding, admin controls, and compliance
+- Professional onboarding, admin controls, and compliance.

-## Release Notes

-- Multi-tenant and admin support
-- Privacy and data deletion endpoints
-- Slack App Directory compliance
-- Enhanced onboarding and help
+- Error logging: All errors are logged with enough detail for debugging, but without leaking sensitive info.
+- Security review: All endpoints and database queries are protected against injection and unauthorized access.
+- Documentation: README, PRIVACY.md, and onboarding messages are kept up to date for reviewers.

 ## Support